Tessa’s Recipe Rundown

 Yes, these Monster Cookies are flourless cookies.
 The peanut butter, oats, and egg + egg yolk provide enough structure to hold everything together and bake into a chewy delight.

-What Type of Peanut Butter for Monster Cookies?
+What Type of Peanut Butter is Best for Monster Cookies?

 What Type of Oats for Monster Cookies?